Towards Mitigating Architecture Overfitting on Distilled Datasets: Methods

 \subsection{Training and Data Augmentation}

 Besides aforementioned methods, we use the following methods to further improve the performance.

 \textbf{Periodical Learning Rate: } Because of the three-phase stepwise scheduler for the keep rate $p$, we expect the network to jump out of the current local minima, and tries to search for a better one when $p$ changes.
 Inspired by \citep{huang2017snapshot}, we use a cosine annealing curve with warmup to adjust the learning rate, and we periodically reset it when $p$ changes.
-Formally, the learning rate is adjusted as shown in Eq. \ref{eq: lr} of Appendix \ref{sec:app_droppath}.
+Formally, the learning rate $\mathrm{lr}_i$ in the $i$-th epoch is calculated as follows: